 If you don't know what One Thimble is, it is a totally cool digital e-zine that has exclusive patterns that come out in each edition.
 And I am seriously crushing over the patterns in volume 12.
 There are some gorgeous dresses and tops.
 And even a beautiful woman's skirt that I totally want to make.

 If you've been following along on Instagram you have seen that I have been (slowly) working on a quilt for my daughter's bed.
 I used some of my favorite fabric from my stash, Tasha Noel's The Simple Life jelly rolls.
-I had some mostly white strips left over from the quilt, so I thought it would be really cute to have a coordinating look on the wall.
+This collection is all sold out, but you can find her current one here I had some mostly white strips left over from the quilt, so I thought it would be really cute to have a coordinating look on the wall.
 Its kind of a low volume look, but I think the red trim really makes it POP, especially against the minty walls!

 The pattern originally called for narrower strips, but I had slightly larger jelly roll strips and I didn't want to lose the illustrated scenes so I just went them the the size that they were.